 Correction: When someone is shot, blood will only splurt out if a major artery has been hit.
-In all other cases, a gunshot wound will just look like a black burnhole.
-This is because the heat of the bullet temporary forces blood away from the area it strikes, and it takes several seconds for the blood to begin oozing out of the hole again.
+In all other cases, a gunshot wound will just look like a hole.
+This is because the impact of the bullet temporary forces blood away from the area it strikes, and it takes several seconds for the blood to begin oozing out of the hole again.

 Corrected entry: The beach in the movie is just too small in comparison to the historical Omaha Beach.
 When visiting it today, Omaha Beach does look much smaller because houses and a road were built, halving the original beach.
 But in 1944, the beach was miles in length.
 Because the beach is so much smaller in the movie, you can see the German machine-gunners and the US soldiers they are shooting at in the same frame.
 And because they are shooting from such a small distance, they can fire in long, wild bursts.
 So it is understandable why the beach was so small in the movie: because of artistic license.
 Most of the US soldiers that were killed on Omaha Beach never even saw their enemy because of the distance.

 Correction: This entry corrects itself: artistic license.
 This is decent trivia, but it's not a movie mistake.